The Basics of Psychedelic Therapy

 The Beginning of Psychedelic-Assisted Therapy

-Psychedelic-Assisted Therapy began in the 1950s with the use of LSD and other drugs to aid psychotherapy.
+Psychedelic-assisted therapy began in the 1950s with the use of LSD and other drugs to aid psychotherapy.
 It gained popularity but was banned in the 1970s due to drug abuse.
 Recently, studies have resumed, and psychedelic compounds like MDMA, psilocybin, and ketamine are being researched for their potential therapeutic use.

 These substances help alter patients’ perception of reality and can bring out repressed emotions or memories, allowing them to be processed in a controlled setting.
 In conjunction with therapy sessions, this can lead to improved mental health outcomes for those struggling with depression, anxiety, PTSD, addiction, and other disorders.